Emotional Support Animal Procedure

 Emotional Support Animals - provide some therapeutic benefit to persons with mental or psychiatric disability, requiring no specific training.
 The mere presence of this animal mitigates the effects of the emotional or mental disability.

-If the Regent’s Center for Learning Disorders approves the accommodation of an emotional support animal the student and the Executive Director of Housing will be notified by the Director of the Student Disability Resource Center.
+If approved for an emotional support animal, you will be instructed to set up a meeting with the Director of the Student Disability Resource Center.
+The Executive Director of Housing will also be notified by the Director of the Student Disability Resource Center.
 The student is responsible for submitting any required Housing paperwork and/or payments directly to the Executive Director of University Housing.
 No emotional support animal may enter a Housing facility until written approval has been granted.